 Clean the toilet or the diaper change area after each use.
 Dispose of soiled diapers in a sealed container.

-Keep your child out of day care until your child's healthcare provider says it's OK.
+Keep your child out of daycare until your child's provider says it's OK.

-Teach your child to wash his or her hands after using the toilet and before meals.
-This is very important if your child is in day care.
+Teach your child to wash their hands after using the toilet and before meals.
+This is very important if your child is in daycare.

 Wash your hands before and after preparing food.
 Keep in mind that people with diarrhea or vomiting should not prepare food for others.

 Wash your hands and utensils after using cutting boards, countertops and knives that have been in contact with raw foods.

 Keep uncooked meats away from cooked and ready-to-eat foods.